miluthedog/HUSTack/README.md

+Just take and summit
-prob's order may change, read the title or even code before submit
+Prob's order may change, check the title